flavioribeiro/clappr-hls-js-plugin/README.md

 clappr-hls-js-plugin
 ==================

-HLS support for [Clappr player](http://github.com/clappr/clappr) using JavaScript
+HLS support for [Clappr player](http://github.com/clappr/clappr) using JavaScript.
+We are aiming to add this plugin as a built-in feature of the player.
+Follow the discussion [here](https://github.com/clappr/clappr/issues/555).

 ![](http://www.quickmeme.com/img/8d/8d30a19413145512ad5a05c46ec0da545df5ed79e113fcf076dc03c7514eb631.jpg)